| |

 Planks make the best target, the thicker the better.
-4 centimeters are the minimum, or else you will have to replace the target constantly, and will not be able to turn it round to (ab)use the unbattered side.
+4 centimetres are the minimum, or else you will have to replace the target constantly, and will not be able to turn it round to (ab)use the unbattered side.
 The wood used for the construction of railway tracks will make the best target you can think of.
 Simply mount the planks on some (wooden) rack and rest them against a tree or a pole.
-(Take some rope to make sure it won`t fall on the impact of the knives.)
+(Take some rope to make sure it wont fall on the impact of the knives.)
 The target should stretch from the ground to about 25cm above your eye level and be at least 1m wide.
-You may use cheaper and thinner wood for the outer regions, they hopefully only have to catch stray throws :-)
+You may use cheaper and thinner wood for the outer regions, they hopefully only have to catch stray throws.
+Be aware that thin planks that are not supported in the back will act as a trampoline and spring back the knives right towards yourself.

-Of course you can use multiple round wooden slices (mounted on a rack, again), those won`t insist on the knives arriving vertically.
+Video: Finding lost throwing knives with a metal detector.
+Of course you can use multiple round tree slices (mounted on a rack, again), those wont insist on the knives arriving vertically.
 A drawback is that your thrower may fly through the holes between the slices.
 Do avoid wood of leafed trees, it tends to "throw back".
 Fir is better.
 Leave your target out in the rain, knives do really stick better in soaked wood.

 Trees do not make good targets for several reasons: They would get cuts in the process, through which diseases can enter the tree.
 No tree holds up to this very long.
 And the throwing knives will sometimes hit vertically, bending to follow the round form of the tree.
 No throwing knife will support this for very long, either, but brake.
 Due to the cylindrical surface of the targets, knives will bounce back wildly in every direction.